 We paddle out into open ocean just a short distance but the vast coastline usually sends tingles through even the seasoned visitor, and the underlying Pacific Ocean sets the rhythm for the day.

-Take a virtual tour of SGang Gwaay.
+Take a virtual tour of SGang Gwaay (Anthony Island).

 Throughout your journey, you will kayak corridors that provide ample feed for migrating Humpback whales.
 A Humpback will consume over 1.5 tons (1,361 kg) of food a day.
 While the female is slightly larger than the male (45- 50 feet), these whales are capable of breeching their entire 40 tons completely out of the water – a sight never to be forgotten!